Blog > Amazon > Amazon 1P vs 3P: Benefits of Each and Why to Move From 1P to 3P

 • Prepping and shipping items can bring further costs.
 For example, seasonal sales are difficult to prepare for; meeting two-day shipping requirements across the globe requires extensive logistics.
 Additionally, Amazon FBA has strict packaging and inspection requirements you’ll have to follow.

 • You’ll still have to pay Amazon fees.
-Amazon seller fees average 8%–20%, but are normally fixed per category.
+Amazon seller fees average 8%–20% but are normally fixed per category.
 Charges will be predictable.
+If you sell with FBA, you’ll also have to consider warehousing and storage fees, placement fees, etc. Amazon also won’t cover any advertising fees.
+You may also be responsible for referral fees.

 Essentially, moving to Seller Central from Vendor Central brings new costs and challenges.
 It’s important to consider both and assess how you intend to mitigate logistical issues, such as with Amazon FBA or another fulfillment-as-a-service solution.